Graduate School Curricular Guidelines CG

 - Proposals are typically reviewed within 2 weeks of receipt during AU and SP semesters.

-- Proposals must be submitted at least one week in advance of meeting dates.
+- Proposals must be submitted at least two weeks in advance of meeting dates.
 Allow at least 1 month for approval to allow for addressing possible revisions.

 Estimated timeframe for reviews